Empire-Strikes-Back/Palpatine/readme.txt

 - my players use a programming language to build/create a composition/solution within me
 - i am programmed in clojure and players perform in me in clojure
 - my maps are randomly generated at the start, but there is no randomness afterwards, players are always in equal position, there are no randomness complaints
+- my maps are open - both players can always see everything opponent is doing
 - my players can evaluate code interactively in the repl to explore resource and solution space
 - my players have a real language to express logic, not just clicks and hotkeys
 - i am designed not for fast-typer-wins, but for clearer-thinker-wins